-Some of the menstrual cycle changes that users have reported while taking this medication include:
+Some of the menstrual cycle changes that users report while taking this medication include:

-A period is “early” if it occurs more than 5 days before expected in your normal cycle and is considered “late” if it comes more than 5 days later than expected.
+A period is “early” if it occurs 6 or more days earlier than expected and “late” if it comes more than 5 days late.
 A “missed period” is no menstrual flow for more than 35 days.

 Scientific evidence does not indicate that phentermine or other stimulant can directly disrupt a woman's menstrual cycle.
-Still, many female users of these medications experience notable menstrual irregularities.
+Still, many female patients experience notable menstrual irregularities.

-In particular, weight loss causes a detectable drop in estrogen production.
+Estrogen levels, in particular, drop with weight loss.
 Estrogen is the primary hormone responsible for regulating the menstrual cycle, so a sudden decline in estrogen due to weight loss (or increased exercise) can disrupt your period.

 Too much or too little estrogen can cause infrequent or missed periods or changes in menstrual bleeding, such as unusually light or heavy periods .

 As a central nervous system stimulant, phentermine also affects another group of hormones called catecholamines.
-These hormones, including dopamine, epinephrine (adrenaline) and norepinephrine, also play a role in regulating the menstrual cycle .
+These hormones, including dopamine, epinephrine (adrenaline) and norepinephrine, also help regulate the menstrual cycle .

-Catecholamine levels skyrocket during periods of stress, and we know that excess stress disrupts the menstrual cycle, so medications (like phentermine) that simulate a similar stress response could also affect a woman’s period.
+Catecholamine levels skyrocket during periods of stress, and we know that excess stress disrupts the menstrual cycle, so medications (like phentermine) that simulate a similar stress response may also affect a woman’s period.

-Overly-restrictive diets like keto prove especially problematic.
+Overly-restrictive diets like Keto tend to prove especially problematic.
 In fact, “menstrual dysfunction” is the second most common side effect of medically-supervised keto diets, second only to weight loss .

-Phentermine period problems can range from mildly bothersome to seriously annoying, so how you approach them should vary depending on their severity.
+Individual phentermine period problems range from mild to severe, so how you approach them should vary depending on their severity.

-However, if your symptoms are relatively mild, consider lifestyle changes that combat PMS and may help alleviate some common phentermine period problems.
+If your symptoms are relatively mild, consider lifestyle changes that combat PMS and may help alleviate some common phentermine period problems.
 However, for more serious phentermine menstrual cycle issues, schedule an appointment with your prescribing doctor or gynecologist ASAP so that the two of you can work together to find a solution.

 Studies show that diet can have a significant impact on hormone levels, and therefore period pain.

-Eating a low-fat, high-fiber diet is associated with lower estrogen levels since fiber helps eliminate extra estrogen as waste .
-In fact, women that follow a low-fat, vegetarian diet experience significantly less PMS and menstrual pain .
+For example, eating a low-fat, high-fiber diet is associated with lower estrogen levels .
+So, women that follow a low-fat, vegetarian diet tend to experience significantly less PMS and menstrual pain .

-Research also suggests that getting plenty of omega-3 fatty acids, calcium and vitamin D, while limiting salt and caffeine, can reduce PMS symptoms .
+Including plenty of omega-3s, calcium and vitamin D, while limiting salt and caffeine intake, can also help reduce PMS symptoms .

-If you are bleeding more than normal from a phentermine heavy period, also make sure to include a variety of healthy, iron-rich foods – such as lean red meat, dark leafy greens and pumpkin seeds – to reduce the risk of anemia.
+If you’re bleeding more than normal from a phentermine heavy period, incorporate a variety of healthy, iron-rich foods – such as lean red meat, dark leafy greens and pumpkin seeds – into your diet to reduce the risk of anemia.

-Even though laying on your bed curled-up in a ball may sound more appealing, exercise can also help alleviate cramps and other symptoms of PMS .
+Even though staying curled-up in a ball on the couch may sound more appealing, exercise is a proven strategy to manage cramps and other symptoms of PMS .

 Aim for at least 30 minutes of moderate activity most days of the week.
-If phentermine period pain is keeping you down, take a short walk, go for a swim, stretch it out with some yoga or dance away the pain at Zumba.
+If phentermine period pain is keeping you out of high-intensity activities, take a short walk, go for a gentle swim, stretch it out with some yoga or dance away the pain at Zumba.

-If your phentermine menstrual cycle is irregular or especially uncomfortable, or you were experiencing problems even before taking the medication, your doctor may suggest hormonal birth control.
+If your phentermine menstrual cycle is irregular or especially uncomfortable, or if you were experiencing problems even before starting treatment, your doctor may suggest hormonal birth control.

-One benefit of hormonal birth control, such as the combined pill, is that it tends to make periods shorter, lighter, and less painful, in addition to reducing other PMS symptoms .
+In addition to preventing pregnancy, hormonal birth control methods, such as the combined pill, also make many women's periods shorter, lighter, and less painful, while also reducing other PMS symptoms .

 In fact, some pills are designed to allow you to skip up to 75% of your periods and menstruate just four times per year.
 If your doctor thinks it is a good option for you, skipping a couple of cycles allows you to steer clear of especially unpleasant phentermine period problems, plus other common PMS symptoms like weight gain, bloating and cravings that can make it harder to stay on-track with weight loss.